linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Fixed Income Mathematics- Analytical and Statistical Processed.md

 Fixed rate - (leverage  $\times$  reference rate).

 The leverage in the coupon formula is the ratio of the par value of the floater to the par value of the inverse floater.
-For example, suppose that an investment banker decides to split a planned fixed-rate bond with a  $400 million par value (i.e., the collateral) as follows:$ 300 million floater and $100 million inverse floater.
-The leverage, also referred to as coupon leverage, in this example is 3 ($300 million/$100 million).
+For example, suppose that an investment banker decides to split a planned fixed-rate bond with a  \$400 million par value (i.e., the collateral) as follows:\$ 300 million floater and \$100 million inverse floater.
+The leverage, also referred to as coupon leverage, in this example is 3 (\$300 million/\$100 million).
 The splitting decision is important because, as explained later, it determines the interest-rate sensitivity of the inverse floater's price (i.e., duration).<sup>3</sup>

 Regardless of how the collateral's par value is split between the floater and inverse floater, the combined interest paid to the floater and inverse floater for every period cannot exceed the interest received by the collateral.
 For example, consider a 10-year,  $4.5\%$  coupon semiannual-pay bond.
-Suppose that the  $400 million par value of the bond is used as collateral to create a floater with a principal of$ 300 million and an inverse floater with a principal of $100 million.
+Suppose that the  \$400 million par value of the bond is used as collateral to create a floater with a principal of\$ 300 million and an inverse floater with a principal of \$100 million.
 Suppose that the coupon rate for the floater and the inverse floater are reset every 6 months based on the following formula:

 Floater coupon: Reference rate + 1%;